stef/sasl-opaque/draft-marsiske-sasl-opaque.md

   u8 auth[64];
   // end of credential response
   u8 realm[]; // utf8 null-terminated.
-}
+} response;
 ~~~

 ## Client recovers credentials authenticates server

-1. The client uses the userid and the realm as the user and the server IDs, the sensitive context fromt the first step and calls RecoverCredentials().
+1. The client uses the userid and the realm as the user and the server IDs, the sensitive context from the first step and calls RecoverCredentials().
 2. RecoverCredentials() returns a shared key and the authentication code.
 3. The client sends the authentication code back to the server.

 ~~~
-client_response {
+struct {
   u8 auth[64];
-}
+} client_auth_token;
 ~~~

 ## Server authenticates client

 1. The Server uses the authentication token calculated during the creation of the credential response, and the authentication token received from the client and calls UserAuth() with them as parameters.
-If this succeeds, the server signals successful authentication, otherwise it signals authentication failed.
+If this succeeds, the server considers the channel authenticated, otherwise it signals authentication failed.

 # Security Considerations